thelfer/tfel/docs/web/behaviour-variable.md

 and allows, for instance, to

-- write a macroscopic behaviour that calls microscopic behaviours inside an homogeneization scheme.
+- write a macroscopic behaviour that calls microscopic behaviours inside a homogenization scheme.
 - implement a simple switch from one behaviour to another based on some criteria in a wrapper behaviour.
-This technique is often used in nuclear fuel performance codes since the behaviour of materials are described by distinct constitutive equations in normal and off-normal operating conditions.
+This technique is often used in nuclear fuel performance codes since the behaviour of materials is described by distinct constitutive equations in normal and off-normal operating conditions.
 - calling complex models based on any of the following DSLs: